jayrajroshan/Articles/PoA.md

 Press Enter to pre-fund the pre-compile addresses
 Now we need to specify a network ID with which we will find the network.
 This network ID will be a number, so enter a simple network ID.
-Now we have completed the configuration of the genesis block s
+Now we have completed the configuration of the genesis block so Puppeth will come back to the first page.
+Now we need to export the configuration so we can start using it to deploy our network.
+Choose the opt
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NzQxNjkwMDEsMTc5Nzk5Mjg0NSwtMT
-A2MzQ3MjAzMCwtMTcwMTE1ODYxOSwxNTE3MzM1Mzk4LC0zNTQw
-OTA1NDIsLTg4Mjg1Mjc1MSw4MjAyNTQ4MSwxNzc5MDgwMTM3LC
-01NjE3NDMzNTgsMTc0NjU4NDMwLDI1NzgxMzMzOSw1OTkxNjQw
-NTQsLTEyODcwNjE5NzNdfQ==
+eyJoaXN0b3J5IjpbLTIyNDkyNzgzNiwxNzk3OTkyODQ1LC0xMD
+YzNDcyMDMwLC0xNzAxMTU4NjE5LDE1MTczMzUzOTgsLTM1NDA5
+MDU0MiwtODgyODUyNzUxLDgyMDI1NDgxLDE3NzkwODAxMzcsLT
+U2MTc0MzM1OCwxNzQ2NTg0MzAsMjU3ODEzMzM5LDU5OTE2NDA1
+NCwtMTI4NzA2MTk3M119
 -->